MiguelCastillo/p-stream/README.md

 # p-stream

-> Readable stream to Pormise
+> Readable stream to Promise

 Create Promises that resolve when a `readable` stream is finished streaming data.
 Or rejected when the stream reports an error.